rammses/tracmactip/README.md

 - have to create a csv file as mentioned below
 - need to create a netconf user on every juniper switch you own
 - for security reasons i made this using keypair auth which is explained below if you do know what you do you can use username password auth but i don't reccomend it
+- need to have a mobile ethernet client, any laptop/raspberry/arduino will do

-tracks a special mac address in JUNOS based switches addressed in csv based database using keypair auth wit pyez, pushes the info to an indicator at tipboard server
+TL:DR ; tracks a special mac address in JUNOS based switches addressed in csv based database using keypair auth wit pyez, pushes the info to an indicator at tipboard server

-## PYez ve Tipboard ile mac tracking
+## Tracking mac with PYez And Tipboard

-Server ubuntu 16.04
+I used Server ubuntu 16.04 everything is explained according to output of this distro

 ## Dependency installations for PYez modules